bobbintb/UnRAID-DiRT/README.md

 ```
 2.05 TB took 3 minutes and 22.26 seconds.

 Of course this is just two examples and the total times depends on a number of factors but overall, I am pleased with the efficiency so far.
-I am also working on the daemon and the webui but they are not available at the moment.